 Instructions

-- Once the dough has doubled in size, punch it down a couple of times and turn out onto a lightly floured surface.
-Need it a few times before pressing it out with your hands.
-Place on a lightly oiled, and preferably preheated pan.
+- Assemble the pizza.
+Once the dough has doubled in size, punch it down a couple of times and turn out onto a large piece of baking paper that has been lightly floured.
+Press the dough out until you reach your desired shape for your pizza.

-- Remove pizza from the oven and top with prosciutto and torn fresh basil leaves.
+- Remove the pizza from the oven and top with prosciutto and torn fresh basil leaves and a handful of the fresh rocket.
+Slice and enjoy!

 Notes